walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 the static transaction code, browser automation, Jane's test credentials, and Playwright installation are also enabled by the wrapper.

-The first authorization-code run installs Chromium and its operating-system dependencies and may require package-manager privileges.
+The first authorization-code run installs Chromium.
+If Playwright reports missing operating-system libraries, install them once in an interactive terminal before retrying.
 On success, inspect the suite at `https://localhost.emobix.co.uk:8443` and the matrix reports under `build/reports/openid4vci-issuer-matrix` in this module.

 ### Changing the selection